School Board Member Robin Brekken responds to Dan Wolpert's recent blog post.

 "As an outside member of the public, I cannot draw any significant conclusions from Superintendent Bates’ survey.
 Anyone who’s ever dealt with employment knows that one particular benefit is only part of a total employment package.
 Perhaps those other districts have higher base salaries.
 Perhaps those teachers have other benefits that ours don’t.
 I don’t know, and, as far as I can tell, this information hasn’t been collected."

-Page 2 of 2 - Those are just some of the comments from Mr. Wolpert’s article.
+Those are just some of the comments from Mr. Wolpert’s article.
 I’m happy to inform you, Mr. Wolpert, that this type of data has been collected.
 I am also happy to bring it forward for your review, as well as the review of the taxpayers and residents of the Crookston School District.